cloudx-xenoss/CloudXiOSMintegralAdapter/README.md

 ```

 ✅ ##5.
 Privacy Keys (Info.plist)
-⚠️ Optional, only if your app or the ad SDK uses location.
 Starting iOS 14+, Apple's privacy requirements mean you need to add usage descriptions:
 ```xml
 <key>NSLocationWhenInUseUsageDescription</key>